A Time Leap Challenge for SAT Solving: The Trophies

-\paragraph{Notable Observations.} We found it surprising that the winner from the 2019 SAT Race (\solver{MapleSat19/HW99}) solves less instances than the best solver (\solver{siege\_v3/ HW19}) of Team~\teamB.
-This seems surprising to us and we currently do not have a good explanation why \solver{MapleSat19} solves so few instances on the old hardware, namely 21 instances less than \solver{CaDiCal} and 29 instances less than \solver{Glucose}.
-Since we observed a similar behavior with the latest implementation of Lingeling but not with CaDiCal, which also implements inprocessing techniques, we suspect that the advanced data structures in the solvers, the learning and restarting policy, and strong tuning towards modern hardware might be contributing factors.
-We found it interesting that the old solvers \solver{siege\_v3}, \solver{zChaff}, and \solver{Grasp} still solve a considerable number of instances on the new hardware.
-In particular, the solver \solver{siege\_v3} seems to benefit substantially from the new hardware, while \solver{Grasp} gains almost no benefit from the new hardware.
-When we consider the implementations by Knuth, it is particularly remarkable that the DPLL solver with preprocessing on new hardware overtakes the CDCL solver with 45 solved instances.
-Where the CDCL implementation solves 31 instances with or without preprocessing on the old hardware.
+\begin{FIXED} We found it surprising that the winner from the 2019 SAT Race (\solver{MapleSat19/\allowbreak HW99}) solves fewer instances than two solvers from Team \teamA (\solver{Forklift/\allowbreak HW19}, \solver{siege\_v3/\allowbreak HW19}) of Team~\teamB.
+This seems surprising to us, and we currently do not have a good explanation of why \solver{MapleSat19} solves so few instances on the old hardware, namely 28 instances less than \solver{CaDiCal} and 33 instances less than \solver{Glucose}.
+One might suspect that \solver{MapleSat19} runs out of memory as it stores hashes even for learnt clauses that have been deleted.
+However, we did not observe this on our instances.
+We observed a similar behavior with the latest implementation of \solver{Lingeling} but not with \solver{CaDiCal}, which also implements inprocessing techniques.
+Hence, we suspect that the advanced data structures in the solvers supporting large caches, the learning and restarting policy, and strong tuning towards modern hardware might be contributing factors.

+We found it interesting that the old solvers \solver{Forklift}, \solver{siege\_v3}, and \solver{Jerusat} still solve a considerable number of instances on the new hardware.
+In particular, the solver \solver{Forklift} and \solver{siege\_v3} seem to benefit substantially from the new hardware, while \solver{Jerusat} gains only a small benefit from the new hardware.
+Since \solver{siege\_v3} already implements cache-aware algorithms that might highly benefit from fast and large memory cachelines, the behavior is not entirely surprising~\cite{Ryan02}.
+In contrast, solvers that use pre-CDCL techniques such as Knuth's \solver{SAT10} solver, \solver{sato}, and \solver{satz} could not benefit from new hardware.
+When we consider Knuth's implementations, it is particularly remarkable that only solvers with modern techniques (CDCL) benefit from new hardware.